Doomsday argument: Infinite expectation

 For a similar example of counterintuitive infinite expectations, see the St. Petersburg paradox.

-Self-Indication Assumption: The possibility of not existing at all
+Self-indication assumption: The possibility of not existing at all

 One objection is that the possibility of a human existing at all depends on how many humans will ever exist (N).
 If this is a high number, then the possibility of their existing is higher than if only a few humans will ever exist.
 Since they do indeed exist, this is evidence that the number of humans that will ever exist is high.

 This objection, originally by Dennis Dieks (1992), is now known by Nick Bostrom's name for it: the "Self-Indication Assumption objection".
 It can be shown that some SIAs prevent any inference of N from n (the current population).

+The SIA has been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument, and other even stranger conclusions.

 Caves' rebuttal

 The Bayesian argument by Carlton M. Caves states that the uniform distribution assumption is incompatible with the Copernican principle, not a consequence of it.

 Caves gives a number of examples to argue that Gott's rule is implausible.
 For instance, he says, imagine stumbling into a birthday party, about which you know nothing: